Azure/toketi-iothubreact/README.md

   default (and maximum) value is 999.
 * **streaming.receiverTimeout**: timeout applied to calls while retrieving messages.
 The default value is 3 seconds.
+* **streaming.retrieveRuntimeMetric**: when enabled, the messages returned by `IoTHub.Source` will contain some runtime information about the last message in each partition.
+You can use this information to calculate how many telemetry events remain to process.
 * **checkpointing.enabled**: whether checkpointing is eanbled

-The complete configuration reference (and default value) is available in [reference.conf](src/main/resources/reference.conf).
+The complete configuration reference (and default values) is available in [reference.conf](src/main/resources/reference.conf).

 ## Samples

-The project includes multiple demos in Java and Scala, showing some of the use cases and how IoThub React API works.
+The project includes several demos in Java and Scala, showing some of the use cases and how IoThub React API works.
 All the demos require an instance of Azure IoT hub, with some devices and messages.

 1. **DisplayMessages** [Java]: how to stream Azure IoT hub withing a Java application, filtering